ggozain/estar_test/README.md

 As the code is to be run on TF Cloud, you should configure these variables using the method of your choice on your TF Cloud workspace.
 For sake of this test, I have formated the file as auto.tfvars so that TF Cloud can automatically pick the variables out without any further configurations of variables.

-Note that this is not best practics.
-When running code from TF Cloud variables should be kept separate from code and appplied using TF Clouds workspace variables/sensitive variables.
+Note that best practice when running code from TF Cloud is that variables are to be kept separate from code and appplied using TF Clouds workspace variables/sensitive variables.